SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: The SySeVR Framework

-Note that different kinds of vulnerabilities would have different syntax characteristics.
-For example, vulnerabilities related to library/API function calls have the following syntax characteristic: a function on $T_i$ is a ``callee'' (indicating a function call).
-In Section \ref{sec:Experimental_results}, we will show how to extract vulnerability syntax characteristics and determine whether a code element matches a syntax characteristic or not.

-{\bf Algorithm for computing SyVCs}.
-Given a program $P=\{f_1, \ldots,f_\eta\}$ and a set $H=\{h_k\}_{1\leq k\leq \beta}$ of vulnerability syntax characteristics, Algorithm \ref{alg_obtaining_SyVC} extracts SyVCs from $P$ as follows.
-First, Algorithm \ref{alg_obtaining_SyVC} uses a standard routine to generate an abstract syntax tree $T_i$ for each function $f_i$.
-Then, Algorithm \ref{alg_obtaining_SyVC} traverses $T_i$ to identify SyVCs, namely the code elements that match some $h_k$.
-We defer the details to Section \ref{subsubsection:extracting-SyVCs}, because different vulnerability syntax characteristics need different matching methods. \ignore{ The computational complexity of Algorithm \ref{alg_obtaining_SyVC} is $O(\eta m_i w_{i,j} \beta)$, where $\eta$ is the number of functions in program $P$, $m_i$ is the number of statements in $f_i$, $w_{i,j}$ is the number of tokens in $s_{i,j}$, and $\beta$ is the number of syntax characteristics.}
+Algorithm \ref{alg_obtaining_SyVC} gives a high-level description on the extraction of SyVCs from a given program $P=\{f_1, \ldots,f_\eta\}$ and a set $H=\{h_k\}_{1\leq k\leq \beta}$ of vulnerability syntax characteristics.
+Specifically, Algorithm \ref{alg_obtaining_SyVC} uses a standard routine to generate an AST $T_i$ for each function $f_i$.
+Then, Algorithm \ref{alg_obtaining_SyVC} traverses $T_i$ to identify SyVCs, namely the code elements that ``match'' some $h_k$, where the ``matching'' operation is related to the representation of vulnerability syntax characteristics and therefore will be elaborated when coping with specific vulnerability syntax characteristics (see Section \ref{subsubsection:extracting-SyVCs}).

-{\bf Running example}.
+In order to help understand the idea, we now consider an example.
 In the second column of Fig. \ref{Fig_three_representation}, we use boxes to highlight all of the SyVCs that are extracted from the program source code using the vulnerability syntax characteristics that will be described in Section \ref{subsubsection:extracting-SyVCs}.
 We will elaborate how these SyVCs are extracted.
 It is worth mentioning that one SyVC may be part of another SyVC.
-For example, there are three SyVCs that are extracted from line 18 because they are extracted with respect to different vulnerability syntax characteristics.
+For example, there are three SyVCs that are extracted from Line 18 because they are extracted with respect to different vulnerability syntax characteristics.